-NEW YORK – Scooby Doo fans will remember the classic TV episode, A Night of Fright is No Delight, where the Scooby gang spends the night in a haunted mansion to collect an inheritance from an eccentric millionaire only to find out at the end that the money is Confederate currency and deemed worthless.
+NEW YORK – Scooby Doo fans will remember the classic TV episode, A Night of Fright is No Delight, where the Scooby gang spends the night in a haunted mansion to collect an inheritance from an eccentric millionaire only to find out at the end that the money is Confederate currency and deemed worthless as a medium of exchange.
 While the show made for good entertainment, they got one key point wrong though.
 Confederate currency is far from worthless and can bring 50 or 100 times its face value today.

-Two months into its existence and just before the outbreak of the Civil War, the Confederate government started printing its own money to be used in the 11 states making up the Confederate States of America, often referred to as “graybacks” after the color of the Confederate soldiers’ uniforms.
+Two months into its existence and just before the outbreak of the Civil War, the Confederate government started printing its own money to be used in the 11 states making up the Confederate States of America (CSA), often referred to as “graybacks” after the color of the Confederate soldiers’ uniforms.
 Union currency was dubbed “greenbacks.”
-The first currency banknote printed by the Confederate States of America rolled off the printing press in April 1861 and roughly a million dollars worth of money was issued.
+The first currency banknote printed by the Confederate States of America, first issued into circulation April 1861, amounted to roughly a million dollars worth of money.
 “Notes were issued for the next three years, ending in 1864,” according to CSAnotes.com.

 While people are accustomed to official currency today with its standard images and portraits on the verso (George Washington portrait on the $1 bill, Abraham Lincoln on the $5 bill, etc.), the Confederacy used a wide range of motifs and images in its engraving.

-The Civil War era is one of the most desirable periods for currency collectors and Confederate notes are certainly among the most colorful and most interesting.
+The U.S. Civil War era is one of the most desirable periods for currency collectors and Confederate money is certainly among the most colorful and most interesting.

 - Collecting confederate money?
 See Confederate Coins & Currency available for sale

 - Sold for $110: Six South Carolina Bank Notes printed by the American Bank Note Company

 - Sold for $2,250: The Setauket Bank 1860 $2 Obsolete Note, American Bank Note Company imprint